Benign Paroxysmal Positional Vertigo (BPPV)

 Differences Between Benign Paroxysmal Positional Vertigo (BPPV) and Ménière's Disease

-While both BPPV and Ménière’s disease involve the inner ear and share symptoms such as dizziness and vertigo, they are distinct conditions with different causes, symptoms, and treatment approaches.
+BPPV and Ménière’s disease both affect the inner ear and can cause dizziness and vertigo, but they are different conditions with different causes, symptoms, and treatments.

 What is the BPPV Test and How Do I Do It?